Masks Messing Up YOUR Retention? How to Ensure Post-Lockdown Lashes Last!

 Of course we must adhere to the safety policies to keep the salons open and protect our industry but what to do with clients who are not happy with the retention?
 I want to share 3 tips with you that have helped me to reduce the retention problems during these times without jeopardising the safety of the treatment.

 TAPE IT DOWN

 The first thing you should do is to tackle the humidity and temperature increase coming from your customer.
-Wait, what?
-Yup - every time your customer wears a mask, their breath will travel up towards the lashes, making the dying time of your glue skyrocket due to the increased temperature and humidity!
+Every time your customer wears a mask, their breath will travel up towards the lashes, making the dying time of your glue skyrocket due to the increased temperature and humidity!
 The poor retention is caused by the glue drying even before you have attached the extension to the natural lash.
-The first solution to this involvestape, tape, and more tape!
+The first solution to this involves tape, tape, and more tape!
 As soon as you have finished the pretreatment, placed the eyepatches and taped down the bottom lashes, you should close any gaps between your clients face mask and their skin.
 Don’t be scared to use a lot of it - the more gaps you can close, the better for your retention.
 Just make sure you explain to your clients what you’re doing to avoid making them feel uncomfortable!

 SWAP THE GLUE

 Last but not least, a bit of an unpopular solution.
 I know we all hate to admit it but we may have become a little slower where application is concerned - that’s nothing to be ashamed about, at best we had to wait 5 months to lash again, some of those under local lockdowns are still waiting for that day to come!
 Don’t worry – the speed of your work will pick up soon but meanwhile you may benefit from switching your old favourite glue to a slightly slower drying one.
 After all, a great lash artist is one who knows WHEN and HOW to change the tools and products for the treatment.